neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/NextcloudPi/Upgrade-to-PHP-7.4.md

 ## Before you start
 - This tutorial was developed for and tested with NextCloudPi 1.34.7 on a RaspberryPI.
 - NextCloudPi may behave differently on other systems.
+- This does not work for NextCloudPi Docker.
+You can't upgrade PHP in a Docker image.
 - _Make sure to make a backup of your entire NextCloudPi Instance (config, data, etc.) before you do this._

 ## Enable SSH